The Very Best of Mongolia: Eagle Hunters, Landscapes, Gobi Desert

 Our accommodations for the next two nights are where you will see yourself living alongside an actual Eagle Hunter family.
 We will sleep in heated Ger tents.
 Men in one Ger, women in another Ger.
 Comfortable beds, and plenty of space.
 Toilet facilities are camp-style: a ground-toilet with a small tent around it.
 Electricity for charging is by a generator, and is in the main dining Ger tent, as needed.
 Amazing meals for breakfast, lunch, and dinner cooked by our private chefs.

-September 26, 2021: Catch our early afternoon catch our flight back to UB from Ulgii.
+September 28, 2023: Catch our early afternoon flight back to UB from Ulgii.
 Upon arrival in UB, we will head to our hotel and have dinner in the hotel.

-We will visit the State department store, where you can purchase some of the finest cashmere in the world, and grab a quick lunch.
+September 29, 2023: Today, we travel just outside the city and we’ll photograph Mongolian archers on horseback.
+Later in the day, we will visit the best cashmere stores in UB where you can purchase some of the finest cashmere in the world, and grab a quick lunch.
 Back at the hotel, we will have a final editing session.
 Then it’s a celebratory dinner prepared just for you in a museum in UB, catered by our private chefs.
 We’ll then head back to the hotel and overnight at the Best Western.

 Physical: Though there is not much hiking on this workshop, you should be fit enough to walk a mile or two on level ground with your photo pack.
 During our time with the eagle hunters, the walks are usually less than 300 meters from the vehicle.
 In the Gobi, some of the shoots will require you to climb up or down low sand dunes, and you might walk on heavy sand for a little while.
 Optionally, you can climb some of the largest dunes on earth!
 Expect long days with early mornings up for sunrise.
 There is downtime every day, so you can rest, relax, or nap.
 Evenings are usually not too late unless we are shooting the night sky.